castower/cpp-593-treeproject-site/data/lidar/raster/README.md

--.tif files of LiDAR canopy height models.
+- .tif files of LiDAR canopy height models.
 To load in R use the following code:

 ```